-Owner Luca Soldatini is Naples born and bred and comes from a fine tradition of restaurateurs, having plied his trade in many of Glasgow’s best Italian eateries.
-At Sorrento we aim to use the best produce that Scotland has to offer and combine it with that Neapolitan flair that makes our food so irresistible.
+Owner Luca Soldatini is Sorrento born and bred and comes from a fine tradition of restaurateurs, having plied his trade in many of Glasgow’s best Italian eateries.
+At Sorrento restaurant we aim to use the best produce that Scotland has to offer and combine it with that Neapolitan flair that makes our food so irresistible.
 We’re sure you won’t be disappointed

 Nicknamed “La Gentile” because of the gentleness of its climate and the cheery friendliness of its inhabitants, Sorrento is a charming town in a spectacular setting.
 The site of luxurious villas during Roman times, Sorrento has been a popular vacation retreat since at least 600 AD, and today is one of the best-known resorts in Italy.
 Perched on a dramatic line of steeply rising cliffs, on a clear day you can see the city of Naples (Napoli) about 25 miles away on the other side of the bay, as well as the slopes of the majestic Mt.
 Vesuvius, and the island of Ischia.